 Saturday was the day of my aunt's big birthday party in Portsmouth, so we borrowed a car and sat in queues of traffic most of the day.
 We were hoping to get down there in time for lunch at Gunwharf (Though it seems there's actually no Wagamama there anyway), but no chance - a sandwich in a car park in Whiteley3 had to do.

 The party was excellent, loads of food and drink and a Tom Jones impersonator, and so good to see so many of the family at once.
 Dad, did you get the memo that though it was a Caribbean theme, it was NOT fancy dress?

 Great news to end the weekend on, a baby boy to [s]Andrea[/s] ANDY and Hazel.
 Good luck and best wishes with your newly expanded family.
 Maybe I'll even send a card expressing these thoughts - after not buying Clare an anniversary card at the weekend (two years) I have had impressed upon me the importance of such tokens.
 What with the party and the travelling we kind of missed our anniversary, so we're going to try and make up for it this weekend with dinner at Escondido for a change, and maybe a Wagamama too.

 Another busy week this week too, and already yesterday has been lost to fixing up a cut corner that I took on a job months ago, bah...
 Still, just about on track now.

-Paul Clarke's blog - I live in Hythe in Kent.
+Paul Clarke's blog - I live in Hythe in the deep South.
 Wed to Clare and dad to two, I am a full-stack web engineer, + I do js / Node, some ruby, python, php etc. I like pubs, running, eating, home automation + other diy jiggery-pokery, history, genealogy, Television, squirrels, pirates, lego, and TIME TRAVEL.